MAHFUZh129/blood_donation_client/README.md

-# BloodBridge – Save Lives with One Click ❤️
+# DonateBlood– Save Lives with One Click ❤️

 **Every 2 seconds someone needs blood.**
 BloodBridge is a modern, fast, and user-friendly blood donation platform that connects donors with patients in urgent need — instantly.